zoxpx/pxdocs/content/install-with-other/dcos/application-installs/zookeeper.md

 ---
 title: Zookeeper
+description: For help installing and running Zookeeper on DCOS, use the guide from Portworx!
+Achieve more with Portworx backing your cluster.
+keywords: portworx, container, Mesos, Mesosphere, DCOS, Zookeeper
 ---

 DC/OS provides a Zookeeper service that makes it easy to deploy and manage Zookeeper on Mesosphere DC/OS.
 This guide will help you to install and run the containerized Zookeeper service backed by Portworx volumes for [persistent DCOS storage](https://portworx.com/use-case/persistent-storage-dcos/).